Ethel Moorhead: Suffragette campaigning

 Moorhead used a string of aliases ('Mary Humphreys', 'Edith Johnston', 'Margaret Morrison'), and carried out various acts of militancy both north and south of the border.
-They included smashing two windows in London, with Enid Rennie from Broughty Ferry (eventually sentenced to two months) and Florence McFarlane, a nurse who lived in the Nethergate, Dundee (sentenced to four months), and Moorhead's target was a Thomas Cook Fleet Street shop (but in the subsequent trial, despite arresting her, their witnesses got confused).
+They included smashing two windows in London, with Mrs. Enid Rennie from Broughty Ferry (eventually sentenced to two months) and Florence McFarlane, a nurse who lived in the Nethergate, Dundee (sentenced to four months), and Moorhead's target was a Thomas Cook Fleet Street shop (but in the subsequent trial, despite arresting her, their witnesses got confused).
 On arrest she is reported as saying 'I am a householder without a vote.
 I came from Scotland at great personal inconvenience to myself to help my comrades.'
 The women found guilty were taken straight to Holloway Prison where Moorhead noted in her memoirs Incendiaries, that the bed was a 'board for sleeping on had a blanket decorated with arrowheads, the badge of the condemned.'
 Due to lack of evidence from the shopkeepers, she was one of those who were released after the trial.

 Later that year, Moorhead was caught attacking a showcase containing a historical sword at the Wallace Monument near Stirling, with a stone wrapped in a note saying 'YOUR LIBERTIES WERE WON BY THE SWORD.
 RELEASE THE WOMEN WHO ARE FIGHTING FOR THEIR LIBERTIES.
 A PROTEST FROM DUBLIN' and was arrested under the name 'Edith Johnston'.
 This action was defended by Muriel Scott and Elizabeth Finlayson Gauld at an open air gathering a week later.

 At her trial 'Johnston" said 'she was not guilty but approved of the woman who had done it.' and “Your liberties were won with the sword.
 That sword was a mere symbol just as the stones and hammers with which women are fighting for their freedom and which they shall win."
-She was fined £2 or seven days in prison, choosing the latter, she was in Stirling prison then Perth prison, where she was given the 'privilege of wearing her own clothes, and having books' but continued to refuse to obey prison rules, and kept complaining and it was said by the authorities that the 'complaint is made for the sole purpose of carrying out the avowed policy of the Suffragists to cause trouble.'
+She was fined £2 or seven days in prison, choosing the latter, she was in Stirling then Perth prison, where she was given the 'privilege of wearing her own clothes, and having books' but continued to refuse to obey prison rules, and kept complaining and it was said by the authorities that the 'complaint is made for the sole purpose of carrying out the avowed policy of the Suffragists to cause trouble.'
 Moorhead responded that officials 'should not be encouraged to try to coerce prisoners into submission to Rules which only apply to Criminals.'
 The women's suffrage supporters had long considered they should be treated as political prisoners.